FHA Bankruptcy Guidelines · Licensed in NJ · CT · FL · NMLS #1630225

 4

-As an independent broker, we have access to multiple FHA lenders.
+As a mortgage broker, we shop your file across the wholesale market.
 This matters after bankruptcy because lender overlays vary significantly.
-Some lenders add extra waiting periods or impose credit score floors above 580 for bankruptcy files.
+Extra waiting periods and credit score floors above 580 are common on bankruptcy files.
 We match your specific situation to the lender most likely to approve it on the best terms available.

 5